dklink/waddell_wind_archive/README.md

 ```

 Exercise the server by visiting
-`http://127.0.0.1:5000/images/nearest?timestamp=1672531200` in a browser.
-Insert a recent unix timestamp (e.g. 1731955206), and you should see the nearest archived image!
+`http://127.0.0.1:5000/images/nearest?timestamp=<timsestamp>` in a browser.
+Insert a somewhat recent unix timestamp (e.g. 1731955206), and you should get a response that includes the image data and the time of archival.

+### Frontend
+You will need to modify the `apiURL` in `frontend/basic.html`, to point to `http://127.0.0.1:5000/...` rather than a public URL.
+Then, launch a local http server using `python -m http.server 8000`, then navigate to `127.0.0.1:8000` in a browser.
+Navigate to and open `frontend/basic.html`, and try it out!

-## Setting up the cloud system
+## Set up applications in the cloud
 We want to push our images up to a google cloud container registery.
 First,
 ```
 gcloud auth configure-docker